Rajpratik71/sheepdog-wiki/Sheepfs.md

     $ echo test > sheepfs_dir/vdi/mount

+   Then it will show up at sheepfs_dir/volume/test as a normal file which you can read/write in whatever way you want.

-   Then we can boot it if it is a bootable image:
+   We can boot it if it is a bootable image:

     $ qemu-system-x86_64 --enable-kvm -m 1024 -drive file=sheepfs_dir/volume/test,cache=writeback.